 Bureau Veritas was commissioned by Volkswagen to complete an annual EMS audit in the calendar years 2017, 2018 and 2019 at specific locations that are involved in the company's PDP.
-The PDP defines the procedures used at Volkswagen to develop new cars starting with Bureau Veritas - Audit Report reference 1-7108281369-BKL planning and ending with (SOP) Start Of Production (which can take several years).
+The PDP defines the procedures used at Volkswagen to develop new cars starting with planning and ending with Start of Production (SOP).
+The PDP process can take several years.
 Based on this defined scope, audits were conducted at the following locations which are directly related to or have organizational interfaces and/or responsibilities within the brand specific PDPs:

-- For Volkswagen AG in Wolfsburg, Germany

-- For AUDI AG in Ingolstadt, Germany

-- For Volkswagen Group of America (VWGoA): Engineering and Environmental Office (EEO), Auburn Hills, Michigan

-In addition, the Test Center California (TCC), Oxnard, California was also audited due to their emissions testing responsibilities.
+- For Volkswagen AG in Wolfsburg, Germany - For AUDI AG in Ingolstadt, Germany - For Volkswagen Group of America (VWGoA): - o Engineering and Environmental Office (EEO), in Auburn Hills, Michigan. - Test Center California (TCC), Oxnard, California will be audited in March 2019 due to their emissions testing responsibilities.